NVIDIA/aws-kube-ci/README.md

   -var "private_key=/Users/elezar/.ssh/elezar.pem" \
     -var-file=local-dev.tfvars
 ```
 will preview the changes that will be applied.
 Note this assumes that valid AWS credentials have been configured.
-This also assumes that an AWS key has already been created with a name `elezar` using the public key associated with the private key `/Users/elezar/.ssh/elezar.pem`.
+This also assumes that an AWS key has already been created with a name `elezar` using the public key associated with the private key `/Users/elezar/.ssh/elezar.pem`, so please change accordingly, then create the instance by running `apply`:

-Running
 ```bash
 terraform apply \
   -auto-approve \